 - evaluating suppliers is a subjective process, relying on intuitions rather than data

-But, the data you have available to you already should be your starting point.
+But the data you have available to you already should be your starting point.
 What story is your data telling you?
-The data you have enables you to measure where you are at now so that you can track any improvements that are acheived by the automation process.
-You might also need to gather data about the procurement process, even if it is a difficult manual process, to justify the need to implement automation.
+Current data you have enables you to measure where you are, so that you can track any improvements achieved by the automation process.

 Some of the common problems data collection might highlight include: